 - 1) When working with children please conduct yourself in a way that is consistent with King's Church values.
 You may be viewed as a role model and your behaviour in your role, or in your personal life may impact the lives of young people in the church.
 You must have a current DBS check. - 2) Please avoid being alone with a child.
-Groups should always be run with a minimum of two helpers (at least one female) and should match the ratios detailed in the good practice policy. - 3) If a child discloses information that suggests they or someone else is at risk from physical, emotional, sexual harm or neglect then listen carefully to what they say, tell them that they did the right thing telling you, but do not promise confidentiality.
-Explain that you will have to pass on this information to Val Joy, Liz Mylon or Karen Anderton.
+Groups should always be run with a minimum of two helpers and should match the ratios detailed in the good practice policy. - 3) If a child discloses information that suggests they or someone else is at risk from physical, emotional, sexual harm or neglect then listen carefully to what they say, tell them that they did the right thing telling you, but do not promise confidentiality.
+Explain that you will have to pass on this information to The Safeguarding Team.
 Do not question them.
-As soon as possible write down the information (in the child's own words as much as possible) and pass this to Val, Liz or Karen.
-Do not discuss this with anyone else. - 4) Make sure a register is kept to show who is present for each session.
+As soon as possible write down the information (in the child's own words as much as possible) and pass this to The Safeguarding Team.
+Do not discuss this with anyone else. - 4) Make sure a register is kept showing who is present for each session.
 Accidents must be recorded in the accident book (in the office) and parents need to be told of any injuries.
-Make sure you know what the procedure is for your group in the event of a fire. - 5) Stick to the same rules, rewards and sanctions that all the leaders of your group use.
+Make sure you know what the procedure is for your group in the event of a fire.

+- 5) Stick to the same rules, rewards, and sanctions that all the leaders of your group use.
 Sessions need to be consistent so that everyone knows the expectations.
 Be aware of the language you use when speaking to the children, please speak with kindness and respect, aiming to create an atmosphere where children can experience the love of God. - 6) Ensure that physical contact is limited, appropriate, public and cannot be misconstrued.
 Where children need help with personal care encourage them to be as self-managing as possible.
-Nappies should only be changed for children with parental consent. - 7) Treat children with dignity and respect.
+Nappies should only be changed those with parental consent. - 7)Treat children with dignity and respect.
 Set clear boundaries and remain calm even if their behaviour is challenging.
-Seek the support of your group leader if you feel that you are unable to deal with a situation. - 8) Ensure the room, the equipment and the activities are suitable and safe for the children in your care.
+Seek the support of your group leader if you feel that you are unable to deal with a situation. - 8)Ensure the room, the equipment and the activities are suitable and safe for the children in your care.
 If you notice a risk or hazard that you cannot solve, please consult with the group leader.
-If using the upstairs room check the door to the balcony is locked. - 9) Do not take photos or videos of children on personal equipment unless they are for a specific sanctioned purpose, and you have parent's consent.
+If using the upstairs room check the door to the balcony is locked. - 9)Do not take photos or videos of children unless they are for a specific sanctioned purpose, and you have parent's consent.
 Images should be used appropriately and not displayed without parental consent.
 You should be able to justify any image of a child that you have.
-There is no justification for secret or indecent images. - 10 Expect to be treated with respect by the children in your care.
-Children should comply with instructions and listen quietly when necessary.
-Where a child's behaviour has been very disruptive the group leader should speak to the child's parents/carers at the end of the session.
+There is no justification for secret or indecent images.